Cat food: Concerns

+Supplementation

+Cats, as obligate carnivores, require certain nutrients (including arginine, taurine, arachidonic acid, vitamin A, vitamin B12 and niacin) from their food, they cannot create these themselves.
+Plant sources may lack these or not provide them in sufficient amounts, and supplementation or fortification is an important part of vegan cat food.

+Due to the complex process and supplementation to ensure a nutritionally adequate diet, plant-based cat food cannot reliably be home-made.
+For example, when 25 online recipes for home-made plant-based cat food were analysed, none met the recommended amounts for all nutrients and all were deficient in iron.

 Homemade

 Many pet owners feed cats homemade diets.
 These diets generally consist of some form of cooked or raw meat, bone, vegetables, and supplements, such as taurine and multivitamins.
 Homemade diets either follow a recipe, such as the BARF (bone and raw food) diet which provides a series of options for the pet owner to make, or rely on the constant rotation of ingredients to meet nutrient requirements.
 A study was conducted that analyzed 95 homemade BARF diets and found that 60% of these were nutritionally imbalanced in either one or a combination of calcium, phosphorus, vitamin D, iodine, zinc, copper, or vitamin A content.

 Another 2019 study on a range of homemade diet recipes found online and in books has also found nutritional inadequacies.
 The authors mention that vegetarianism and support for organics food are common reasons for trying such a diet, but does not specifically address the adequacy of vegetarian or organic diets.

+Home made diets can result in calcium deficiency and over time this will result in growth retardation and hyperparathyroidism.